Structural results for the Tree Builder Random Walk: Introduction

 \begin{problem}[The walker's height process] For $\cL_n=\mathsf{Ber}(p_n),$ let $H_n$ denote the distance of the walker from the root (the ``height'' of the walker) at time $n$.
 By Corollary~\ref{cor:height}, if Condition~\mixc\ is satisfied, then the diameter (hence the height of the tree) scales with $\log |T_n|$ a.s.

-In order to gain some insight about the process $H$, it will be useful to recall two results on BA trees due to Zs.~Katona.
+In order to gain some insight about the process $H$, it will be useful to recall two results on BA trees due to Z.~Katona.
 Define $m_n=\sigma_n^2=(1/2)\log n,\, n\ge 1$.
 Let $\varphi$ denote the standard normal density:

 The first result is \cite[Theorem 1]{Katona05}, giving a Local Central Limit Theorem for the level distribution of the population.
 Namely, denoting by $X[n,k]$, as before, the population size at level $k\ge 0$, one has almost surely (in the randomness of the BA process) that